YSE-Environmental-Data-Science/SensitivityAnalysis/README.md

 ggplot() + geom_line(data =P_F_1AT , aes( x=P_F, y=PRED, color=Quantile, group=interaction(Quantile, Upland), linetype =Upland)  )

 ```
-Use this same workflow to explore the sensitivity of your model.
-Please provide a full report explaining how you fit your model and how variables where selected.
-Describe your final model results, including a correlation plot, variance importance plots, and sensitivity analyses.
-Please upload this report by March 25th 11:59 PM.
+Use this same workflow to explore the sensitivity of your groups project's model.
+Please provide a presentation explaining how you fit your model (mtry?, ntree?) and how variables where selected (forward versus backward selection).
+Describe your final model results (variables in the final model, their importance, the %Var, observed versus predicted for testing and training data), including a correlation plot, variance importance plots, and sensitivity analyses.
 This report will develop into the methods and results portion of your final project.